 \begin{theorem} The family of PFPs grows according to the succession rule~\eqref{rule:BaxterMBM}, \emph{i.e.}~along the generating tree $\TBax$. \end{theorem}

 Observe that a generating tree for PFPs is presented in \cite{PackFP} (via a procedure called \emph{InsertTile} for adding a new block in PFPs).
-Considering only the first few levels of this generating tree, it appears immediately that it is not isomorphic to $\TBax$.
+Considering only the first few levels of this generating tree, it is immediately clear that it is not isomorphic to $\TBax$.
 Therefore, to prove Theorem~\ref{thm:PFP}, we need to define a new way of adding a block to a PFP.

 \begin{proof} Consider a PFP $F$ of dimension $(d,\ell)$ and size $n=d+\ell-1$.
-We give to $F$ the label $(h,k)$, where $h$ (resp.~$k$) be one greater than the number of internal segments of $F$ (\emph{i.e.}~segments that are not part of the bounding rectangle of $F$) that meet the right (resp.~upper) border of the bounding rectangle of $F$.
+We give to $F$ the label $(h,k)$, where $h$ (resp.~$k$) is one greater than the number of internal segments of $F$ that meet the right (resp.~upper) border of the bounding rectangle of $F$.
 We build $h+k$ children of size $n+1$ for $F$ as described below.
 (See also Figure~\ref{fig:PPgrowth}, which shows an example of the growth of PFPs of dimension $(3,3)$ having label $(3,2)$.)

-The first $h$, of dimension $(d,\ell+1)$, are obtained by adding a new block $b$ on the right of the north-east corner of $F$: the left side of $b$ then forms a new internal segment that can reach the bottom border of the floorplan or stop when meeting any segment $s$ incident with the right border of $F$ (note that there are $h-1$ such segments).
-The segments reaching the right border of $F$ which are below $s$ (and the corresponding blocks) are then extented to reach the right border of the wider rectangle $(d,\ell+1)$.
+The first $h$ children, of dimension $(d,\ell+1)$, are obtained by adding a new block $b$ on the right of the north-east corner of $F$: the left side of $b$ then forms a new internal segment that can reach the bottom border of the floorplan or stop when meeting any segment $s$ incident with the right border of $F$ (note that there are $h-1$ such segments).
+The segments reaching the right border of $F$ which are below $s$ (and the corresponding blocks) are then extended to reach the right border of the wider rectangle of dimension $(d,\ell+1)$.

-The other $k$, of dimension $(d+1,\ell)$, are obtained by adding a new block $b$ on top of the north-east corner of $F$: similarly, the bottom side of $b$ then forms a new internal segment that can reach the left border of the floorplan or stop when meeting any segment $s$ incident with the upper border of $F$ (note that there are $k-1$ such segments).
-Again, the segments reaching the upper border of $F$ which are to the left of $s$ (and the corresponding blocks) are extented to reach the upper border of the higher rectangle $(d+1,\ell)$.
+The other $k$ children, of dimension $(d+1,\ell)$, are obtained by adding a new block $b$ on top of the north-east corner of $F$: similarly, the bottom side of $b$ then forms a new internal segment that can reach the left border of the floorplan or stop when meeting any segment $s$ incident with the upper border of $F$ (note that there are $k-1$ such segments).
+Again, the segments reaching the upper border of $F$ which are to the left of $s$ (and the corresponding blocks) are extended to reach the upper border of the higher rectangle of dimension $(d+1,\ell)$.

 With $h$ and $k$ defined as above, and giving label $(h,k)$ to PFPs, it is clear that the children of a PFP with label $(h,k)$ have labels $(i,k+1)$ for $1\leq i \leq h$ (insertion of a new block on the right of $F$) and $(h+1,j)$ for $1\leq j \leq k$ (insertion of a new block on top of $F$).
 Moreover, the unique packed floorplan of size $1$ (having dimension $(1,1)$) has no internal segment, so its label is $(1,1)$.